photonZfeed/FallingFilmLoopingPhotoreactor/03_Documentation/source/hardware/RTD_cell.rst

    Figure 5: Cables to connect the bricklets.

-7. Connect the industrial dual analog in and the industrial analog out bricklets to the master brickletr using the Plug cable 7P-10P.
+7. Connect the industrial dual analog in and the industrial analog out bricklets to the master brickletr using the Plug cable 7P-10P (note that dependent on the generation of the used Tinkerforge components a Plug cable 7P-7P might be required.

 The setup should look like this afterwards: